cry out, footstep,

 Dictionary examples

-• a taxi driver
+• a long-distance lorry driver

 Learner examples